Creating a Notebook Session

 To use any of the Oracle managed features inside the Notebook, Notebook Lifecycle Scripts, AI QUick Actions, Environment Explorer and Example Notebooks, the Notebook subnet must have permissions to access OCI Object Storage.

-If you choose Default Networking for your Notebook, your Notebook subnet has access to Object Storage.
-If you choose Custom Networking, you need to set up Object Storage access with either the Service Gateway or Nat Gateway.
+If you select Default Networking for your Notebook, your Notebook subnet has access to Object Storage.
+If you select Custom Networking, you need to set up Object Storage access with either the Service Gateway or Nat Gateway.
 You can set up Service Gateway to access all services or region specific Object Storage.
 For more information, see Creating a Servcie Gateway and Overview of Service Gateways in the Networking documentation.
 Or, you can set up the Nat Gateway to allow public internet access.
 For more information, see Nat Gateway in the Networking documentation.

 • We recommend that you review Persisting Data and Files on a Notebook Session Block Volume to help decide the block volume size.